gutsout/youtube2ogg/README.md

 # youtube2ogg 📹

 Quick YouTube video to Ogg Vorbis Converter.
-Instead of downloading YouTube videos from sketchy websites, using Audacity to convert and compress `.mp3` to `.ogg` - provide a YouTube link and receive compressed to 22kHz `.ogg` file that is ready to go inside your mission file.
+Instead of downloading YouTube videos from sketchy websites, using Audacity to convert and compress `.mp3` to `.ogg` - provide a YouTube link to script and receive compressed to 22kHz `.ogg` file that is ready to go inside your mission file.

 ## How to Configure 🧰
 ### 1. Clone this Repository